Concordia-Modding-Community/moloch/README.md

 #### Usage

-where `<i>` is the 0-based index of the progression you want to inspect.
+The following section is the usage.
+Assume that `<i>` is the 0-based index of the progression you want to inspect.

 ##### Adding Progression